lily-mara/lily-mara.github.io/content/posts/2024-transit-kindle/index.md

 <div class="callout callout-success">
 	<div class="callout-inner">
         <div class="callout-header">GOAL RE-ACHIEVED!</div>
-        <p>We now have an HTTP server that can render upcoming transit departure times in a format that our Kindle can digest.
+        <p>We now have an HTTP server that can render upcoming transit arrival times in a format that our Kindle can digest.
 It's important to recognize that the project is perfectly usable as it is right now (if you remove the "cache all the data forever" bit), and all of the further work that we're going to look at is <em>enhancement</em>.
 Something doesn't need to be beautiful to be functional, but it is nice when things are beautiful.</p>
   </div>
 </div>